Google pledges $1B for Africa's digital transformation

 "I am so inspired by the innovative African tech startup scene.
 In the last year we have seen more investment rounds into tech startups than ever before.
 I am of the firm belief that no one is better placed to solve Africa’s biggest problems than Africa’s young developers and startup founders.
 We look forward to deepening our partnership with, and support for, Africa's innovators and entrepreneurs," added Gajria.

-In collaboration with the non-profit organisation Kiva, Google is providing $10 million in low-interest loans to help small businesses and entrepreneurs in Ghana, Kenya, Nigeria and South Africa get through the economic hardship created by COVID-19.
+In collaboration with the non-profit organization Kiva, Google is providing $10 million in low-interest loans to help small businesses and entrepreneurs in Ghana, Kenya, Nigeria and South Africa get through the economic hardship created by COVID-19.

 Google.org is also expanding its commitment to support non-profits with $40 million pledged to help them respond to challenges they see in their communities.